magecomp/Magento-2-ChatGPT-AI-Content-Generator/README.md

 <img width="600" height="350" src="https://s10.gifyu.com/images/Utilizes_OpenAI_API_to_produce_AI_content-1.gif">

 # Unique offerings
+* It composes metadata in one go
+* It allows to revise the content according to our needs
+* It saves your time
+* It creates unique content

+# Direct benefits
 * Content generation with 1-2 seconds
 * High quality content
 * SEO-friendly content
 * Usage of OpenAI API

-# Benefits
+# Indirect benefits
-* It composes metadata in one go.
-* It utilizes OpenAI API for creating content.
-* It allows to revise the content according to our needs.
-* It saves your time.
-* It creates unique content.
+* High rankings on search engines
+* More traffic to website

 # What about the pricing?
 * It's completely **FREE OF CHARGE**.